 All key dates and deadlines can be found on the individual school admission pages.

-If you are not offered the school that you wanted you can place your child on a waiting list.
+If you are not offered the school that you wanted you can place your child on a continued interest list.
+This list isn't a simple waiting list.
+There are a number of factors that determine if and when a child on a list will be offered a place.

 We strongly advise that you accept the place we have offered to ensure your child has a school to go to in September.